 How Did You Take Care of the Shiitake Mushroom Kit?

-Any Additional Tools or Supplies Needed to Plant or Take Care of the Mushroom Kit?
+Any Additional Tools or Supplies Needed to Take Care of the Mushroom Kit?

 Would You Buy Another Shiitake Mushroom Growing Kit?

-Young isn’t the only one who loves his Shiitake mushroom log.
-The Shiitake Dowel Spawn has 475 reviews and 4.3 out of five stars on Amazon.
+I’m not only one who loves this mushroom log.
+The Organic Shiitake Mushroom Kit has 4.2 out of five stars on Amazon.
 Here’s what other verified Amazon purchasers thought.